 It is important that each person involved in the intervention receive adequate training before attempting to participate.
 In many cases, the subject of the intervention has wronged the friends and family members either physically, emotionally or financially.
 And because this is the case, despite the best of intentions, it can be easy for emotions like anger to surface and take over during the intervention process.
 This will do more harm than good and could derail the process altogether.

 An intervention is not the appropriate time to address the anger each person feels.
 An intervention is an opportunity to show the individual that he is loved.
 Participation in training prior to the intervention can help ease this problem.
 To ensure the intervention flows smoothly, each member of the intervention group should write down, in advance, what they wish to say to the addicted person.

 - How they have been wrongly affected personally by the individual’s behavior

 - Changes they have noticed in the addict’s personality, reliability and self-control

 - The overall impact that the addicted person’s behavior has had on their relationship

-- Dreams and goals they have for the addict post-treatment
+- Dreams and goals they have for the individual after treatment

 - A statement of unconditional love for the addict, but a promise that the intervener can no longer help the addict destroy himself